bshoshany/thread-pool/README.md

     * Header-only: no need to install or build the library.
     * Self-contained: no external requirements or dependencies.
     * Portable: uses only the C&plus;&plus; standard library, and works with any C&plus;&plus;17-compliant compiler on any platform.
-    * Only 487 lines of code, including all optional features and utility classes (excluding comments, blank lines, lines containing only a single brace, C&plus;&plus;17 polyfills, and native extensions).
+    * Only 536 lines of code, including all optional features and utility classes (excluding comments, blank lines, lines containing only a single brace, C&plus;&plus;17/20 polyfills, and native extensions).
 * **Modern:**
     * Fully supports C&plus;&plus;17, C&plus;&plus;20, and C&plus;&plus;23, taking advantage of the latest language features when available for maximum performance, reliability, and usability.
-    * In C&plus;&plus;20, the library can an be imported as a C&plus;&plus;20 module using [`import BS.thread_pool`](#importing-the-library-as-a-c20-module), with many benefits, such as faster compilation times and avoiding namespace pollution.
+    * In C&plus;&plus;20, the library can be imported as a C&plus;&plus;20 module using [`import BS.thread_pool`](#importing-the-library-as-a-c20-module), with many benefits, such as faster compilation times and avoiding namespace pollution.
     * In C&plus;&plus;23, the library can import the C&plus;&plus; Standard Library as a module using [`import std`](#importing-the-c23-standard-library-as-a-module) on supported compilers and platforms.
     * Makes use of modern C&plus;&plus; programming practices for readability, maintainability, performance, safety, portability, and reliability.
 * **Easy to use:**